MicrosoftDocs/ATADocs/ATPDocs/reports.md

 ---
 # required metadata

-title: Working with ATP Reports | Microsoft Docs
+title: Working with Azure ATP Reports | Microsoft Docs
-description: Describes how you can generate reports in ATP to monitor your network.
+description: Describes how you can generate reports in Azure ATP to monitor your network.
 keywords:
 author: rkarlin
 ms.author: rkarlin